rmiyashiro/CandyCaneId/README.md

 The second band of color represents the time of year or **season** when the ObjectId was created.
 This is done by taking the time within the given year of creation and modulating it over the color wheel.
-By default, the colors are mapped such that winter looks blue, spring looks green, summer looks yellow/orange, and fall looks red/purple.
+By default, the colors are mapped such that winter looks purple/blue, spring looks green, summer looks yellow/orange, and fall looks red/magenta.

 ![season](assets/season.png)